OlofHarrysson/anyfig/README.md

 ## Why Anyfig?
 Since the configs are defined in normal Python code, Anyfig offers freedom and flexibility that isn't possible with other solutions.

-### Anyfig features in a nutshell
+### Features in a nutshell
 * Work in Python.
 No parsing of .json or .yaml needed
 * Utilize Python code / packages to define configs at runtime
-* Avoid duplicated config-parameters with the help of inheritance
+* Avoid duplicated config-parameters with the help of inheritance and modularization
 * Override config-parameters via command line
 * Freeze configs for immutability
 * Save / load configs